Jonaddo/python_sandbox/machine_learning/README.md

 # About this repository

-Here you will find different ML exercises.
+Here you will find different ML exercises related to classification, clustering and regression.

 ## Classification

 The first exercise is done on medical data in order to predict if a patient's heart is potentialy at risk or not using a clustering algorithm called K-NN.

+In statistics, the k-nearest neighbors algorithm (k-NN) is a non-parametric classification method.
+It is used for classification and regression.

+In k-NN classification, the output is a class membership.
+An object is classified by a plurality vote of its neighbors, with the object being assigned to the class most common among its k nearest neighbors (k is a positive integer, typically small).
+If k = 1, then the object is simply assigned to the class of that single nearest neighbor (source: [Wikipedia](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm)).

-The dataset can be download on Kaggle [here](https://www.kaggle.com/rashikrahmanpritom/heart-attack-analysis-prediction-dataset)
+The dataset can be downloaded on Kaggle [here](https://www.kaggle.com/rashikrahmanpritom/heart-attack-analysis-prediction-dataset) and the related jupyter notebook is the file called 'heart_attack_knn.ipynb'.